 893 Ryōtei: the mysterious Japanese restaurant

-893 Ryōtei is a true phantom among Berlin’s restaurants, thanks in particular to its clever disguise.
-The restaurant’s façade looks like that of a run-down station building, but at second glance reveals its true face as one of Berlin’s hippest addresses.
-Behind the opaque window fronts covered in graffiti, 893 offers traditional Japanese cuisine with a modern twist in a dimly lit ambience.
+893 Ryōtei is a true phantom among Berlin’s restaurants, thanks in particular to its skill at disguise.
+The restaurant’s façade looks like a dilapidated train station building, but at second glance it reveals its true identity as one of Berlin’s hottest addresses.
+Behind the opaque windows covered in graffiti, 893 offers traditional Japanese cuisine with a modern twist in a dimly lit atmosphere.
 In addition to meat and fish creations, the focus is also on exciting cocktails.
-However, a visit here should be well planned, as the mysterious charm of the restaurant means it is very popular.
+However, a visit here should be well planned, as the restaurant’s mysterious charm attracts huge crowds.

 📍Location: Kantstraße 135/136 | Charlottenburg